cloud-elements/devportal/_posts/2018-01-28-ReleaseNotes-2.150.md

 * PATCH /file/comments/{commentId}
 * DELETE /file/comments/{commentId}

-### Intacct.: Added support for the Event Notification Signature Key
+### Intacct.: Added support for the Callback Notification Signature Key

-When setting up events in Intacct you can now include an Event Notification Signature Key.
+When setting up events in Intacct you can now include a Callback Notification Signature Key.

 ### Intacct.: Added expense-reports resource

-When setting up events in Intacct. you can now include an Event Notification Signature Key.
+When setting up events in Intacct. you can now include a Callback Notification Signature Key.

 ### Maximizer: Added support to filter GET response fields